 What we've achieved

-- Since 1861 we’ve helped almost 2 million children and young people.
+- Since 1861 we’ve helped more than two million children and young people.

 Where your money goes